Leave in Australia

 A massive set of improvements to the Paid Parental Leave Amendment came into force in 2023, which applies to all children born after July 1st, 2023.
 That includes combining the existing maximum 18 weeks' parental leave pay with the existing two weeks' father and partner pay to provide a single 20-week (100 days) scheme, repealing the concept of a fixed 12-week parental leave pay period and the requirement to not return to work in order to be eligible for this block of leave, while leaving the provisions providing for flexible parental leave pay days.

 Employees are entitled to unpaid 12 months leave and can request an additional 12 months off, which can only be refused by employers on reasonable business grounds.
 To be eligible for the parental leave, the employee must have 12 months of continuous service as of the expected date of birth or the adoption.
-The allowance come regardless of how much the other spouse or partner takes, which means an employee couple could take unpaid parental leave at the same time.
+The allowance comes regardless of how much the other spouse or partner takes, which means an employee couple could take unpaid parental leave at the same time.

 Pregnant employees can start the leave up to 6 weeks before the expected date of delivery.
 The employee who isn’t pregnant can take parental leave at any time within 24 months of the birth or placement of the child, and it must end within 24 months of the birth or placement of the child.